cyber-institute/website/src/README.md

 ## News and Events Page
 In the News directory.
 Main file is news.js.
 To add items to a particular section go to the coreesponding file in the items directory i.e. to add a new article go to News/items/articles_items.js.
-Then add a new object to the top of the array containing all relevant information.
-This article will then appear as the first article when visiting the website.
+Then, add a new object to the top of the array containing all relevant information.
+This article will then appear as the first article in the section when visiting the website.